hira-ayub/MechaCar_Statistical_Analysis/README.md

 ## Overview

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 The purpose of this statistical analysis was to analyze a series of datasets from AutosRUs.
 The goal is to apply an understanding from the statistics and hypothesis testing of the production data for the insight to help the manufacturing team.
-The team has the raw data and the first goal is to effectively analyze the data using ETL (Extract, Transform, and Load) process to
+The team has the raw data, and the first goal is to effectively analyze the data using ETL (Extract, Transform, and Load) process to

-All of the statistical analysis and visualizations will be in R programming language using RStudio.
-The analysis will includes visualizations, statistical tests, and interpretation of the results.
+All the statistical analysis and visualizations will be in R programming language using RStudio.
+The analysis will include visualizations, statistical tests, and interpretation of the results.

 ## Linear Regression to Predict MPG